tshortess/nfl_football_pool_application/README.md

 **Description**

-In this application, I will attempt to build a full-stack web application for users to participate in a regular season NFL football tournament pool.
+In this application, I am attempting to build a full-stack web application for users to participate in a regular season NFL football tournament pool.
 I will build the application utilizing Java and PostgreSQL for the back end and HTML, CSS, and Vue.js on the front end.

 **Status**